Ganymede

 Backups

 Recall from above, ~/scratch is NOT BACKED UP.
-Repeat, the entire Ceres filesystem is NOT BACKED UP.
-Any data on Ceres can be considered as volatile, so if it’s important please move it off when your job is complete.
+Repeat, the entire Petastore filesystem is NOT BACKED UP.
+The logistics of backing up 1.2 PB of data make it extremely difficult and cost-ineffective to retain any backups.
+Any data on Petastore can be considered as volatile, so if it’s important please move it off when your job is complete.
 The hardware running the storage is robust, but nothing is invincible so please be cautious with data storage.

 Cleanup

-As Ceres is a shared resource by many, we ask that everyone cleans up their data when their jobs have finished, they no longer need it, or if it’s been copied to an external file system.
+As Petastore is a shared resource by many, we ask that everyone cleans up their data when their jobs have finished, they no longer need it, or if it’s been copied to an external file system.
+Often times, Petastore will reach +90% utilization and we will send out an notification for users to clean up what they can to keep the filesystem performing optimally.
+This has continued to work when we’ve asked so automated purge policies haven’t been implemented, but the file system does support implementation of said policies.

 Using Ganymede